zestia/ember-async-tooltips/README.md

 #### `@useFocus`

 Optional.
 By default, tooltips only show when hovering over the reference element.
 Use this argument to also show the tooltip when the reference element is focused.

-#### `@useCSSAnchorPositioning`

-Optional.
-By default, tooltips use the rudimentary JavaScript positioning utils.
-Use this argument to opt out of that, and opt in to positioning the tooltip yourself with CSS anchor positioning.

-When this option is enabled, the following arguments are essentially redundant: `@position`, `@rows`, `@columns`, `@attachTo`, `@destination`.

 #### `@stickyID`